 After the incubation, transfer 1 milliliter from the filtered side of the bag to a microcentrifuge tube [1].
 Centrifuge the tube at 900 x g for 1 minute [2], then transfer the supernatant to a new microcentrifuge tube [3].

-Talent transferring liquid from the bag to a tube.
+Talent transferring liquid from the bag to a microcentrifuge tube.

 Talent putting the tube in the centrifuge and closing the door.
 Videographer: Obtain multiple usable takes because this shot will be reused in 2.4.1.